yulingtianxia/BlockHook/README.md

 github "yulingtianxia/BlockHook"
 ```

-Run `carthage update` to build the framework and drag the built `BlockHookKit.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `BlockHook.framework` into your Xcode project.

 ### Manual